pranavrajaram/lights-out/README.md

 ### NMAR Analysis

 One column in the dataset that we believe could be Not Missing at Random (NMAR) is `OUTAGE.DURATION`, meaning the missingness of the column depends on the values themselves.
 For instance, energy provider companies might avoid reporting the duration of extremely long power outages because they are concerned about backlash and criticism from the public.
+This would mean that higher values of `OUTAGE.DURATION` are more likely to be missing than lower ones, making the column not missing at random.

 An additional piece of data that would help explain the missingness is the main energy provider for each power outage.
 If we had that information, we could try to find patterns between the missing values and energy providers, such as if one particular company consistently had missing duration values for major outages.

 ### Missingness Dependency

-In this section, we found a column where the `DEMAND.LOSS.MW` column was Missing At Random (MAR) on, and a column where it was not.
-This was done with the larger goal of finding ways to address missingness in the `DEMAND.LOSS.MW` column, like probabilistic imputation. `DEMAND.LOSS.MW` is the column with the highest number of missing values — 901/1534 are NA.
+In this section, we found a column that the `DEMAND.LOSS.MW` column was Missing At Random (MAR) on, and a column where it was not.
+This was done with the larger goal of finding ways to address missingness in the `DEMAND.LOSS.MW` column, like probabilistic imputation. `DEMAND.LOSS.MW` is the column with the highest number of missing values — 901/1534 entries are NA.

 We found that `DEMAND.LOSS.MW` ***IS*** missing on the `POPPCT.URBAN` column.
 In order to determine this, we conducted a permutation test with difference of group means as the test statistic.
 The "groups" in question are False for if the data is not missing, and True for if it is.
 We shuffled the `POPPCT.URBAN` column 1,000 times to generate a distribution of differences under the null hypothesis, and compared that to the observed difference of means.